datawire/datawire-connect/README.md

 response values to improve performance.
 There's no practical limit to the sophistication of the behaviors you could add to your microservices.

-Datawire Connect also integrates client-side load balancing.
+Datawire Connect also includes client-side load balancing.

 Discovery is achieved in Datawire Connect through **Datawire Hub**.
 This technology offers your services a reliable and resilient way to register themselves so that other services can find them.

-### Illustration ###

 ![Datawire Connect](static-files/dw-connect.png)

-## Why Resilience Matters
+## The Importance of Resilience

 Resilience is crucial to the survival and growth of any microservice system.
-Since microservices by their very nature are small, they are typically deployed at increased speeds to handle more traffic as they become more popular within an organization.
+As they get adopted within an organization and begin to handle more traffic, more services get deployed, and at increasing speed.

-However, without building in behavioral protections to your clients and services, even a innocuous failure anywhere in your distributed system could prove devastating to your entire system.
-It's extremely important to design a microservice-based system capable of handling failures, slowness, and offer discovery, routing, serialization, asynchronicity, and more.
+However, without building in behavioral protections to your clients and services, even a innocuous failure in your distributed system could prove devastating to your entire application.
+It's therefore extremely important to design a microservice-based system that is capable of handling failures, slowness, and offer discovery, routing, serialization, asynchronicity, and more.

+Datawire Connect can add resilience to any microservice system using the powerful runtime behaviors that can be expressed in Quark, and through its client-side load balancing capabilities.

 ## Getting Started in 5 Minutes